-- To have a website of our own is enough: Digital Marketing is usually misunderstood by businesses to just have its own website.
-Although the creation of a website is the first step to mark an online presence of your brand, it is not all.
-To have a strong online presence felt everywhere, you should focus on regular updating, posting and back-linking.
+- To have a website of our own is enough: Digital Marketing is usually misunderstood by businesses to just have their own website.
+Although the creation of a website is the first step to mark the online presence of your brand, it is not all.
+To have a strong online presence felt everywhere, you should focus on regular updating, posting, and back-linking.

 - A successful digital marketing strategy demands high website traffic: This might not be the case necessarily.
 Yes, a good number of website visitors do expose your business to a number of potential customers but that does not necessarily ensure conversion of each visitor into your customer.
 Hence, digital marketing is not only about increasing high website traffic but also about attracting the right kind of visitors.

 - Digital Marketing is basically Social Media Marketing: Social media marketing can be called a sub-sect of digital marketing and hence the terms cannot be used interchangeably.
 Digital Marketing involves a lot of other elements in addition to social media.